 Since 1989, DKT International’s core mission has been to provide safe and affordable options for family planning and HIV prevention through social marketing.
 Today, DKT designs and implements social marketing programs in 19 populous countries in Latin America, Africa, and Asia.
 DKT programs served over 21 million couples in 2013, using standard conversion factors for Couple Years of Protection (CYPs).
-This figure makes DKT the largest private provider of contraceptives and family planning services in the developing world.
+This figure makes DKT one of the largest private providers of contraceptives and family planning services in the developing world.

 The social marketing of reproductive health products and services has several unique advantages:

 It is fast.
 Because social marketing relies to a great extent on existing commercial and health service delivery networks, it can be scaled up quickly, providing contraceptives to tens of thousands of outlets in just a year or two.

 It is non-patronizing.
 Social marketing contraceptives are not perceived as a “program” by consumers.
 Rather, they are seen as normal commercial goods that offer consumers a benefit at an affordable price.

 It is highly cost-effective.
 Because social marketing products and services are purchased, they are more likely to be used than those given away for free.